Outdated or Unsupported Browser Detected

 The appeal tribunal may exclude witnesses (that is, order witnesses to remain outside the hearing room) so that the witnesses are not influenced by the testimony of others.
 Similarly, the appeal tribunal may limit or exclude the testimony of witnesses if the testimony is repetitive, irrelevant, immaterial, or based solely on hearsay.

-In addition to presenting his/her/its own testimony, a party will be given a chance to ask questions of the other party and his/her/its witnesses (called cross-examination).
-Cross-examining a witness involves asking questions about that person's testimony or asking him or her to provide additional information important to your case.
+In addition to presenting their own testimony, a party will be given a chance to ask questions of the other party and their witnesses (called cross-examination).
+Cross-examining a witness involves asking questions about that person's testimony or asking them to provide additional information important to your case.
 It may be helpful to bring a pen and paper to take notes during the testimony.

 Cross examination does not involve providing your own testimony (you will get your own chance to do that).
-For example: Joe Smith testifies that you paid him $500 on March 21.
-You can ask questions about that, such as: “Did I pay you by check?”, but you cannot interrupt or argue with him or rebut what he said, such as: “But part of that was repaying a loan!”
+For example, a person testifies that you paid him $500 on March 21.
+You can ask questions about that, such as: “Did I pay you by check?”, but you cannot interrupt or argue with him or rebut what he said, such as, “But part of that was repaying a loan!”

 You (or your representative) may object to certain questions or to the admission of certain evidence.
 Before ruling on the objection, the appeal tribunal may ask the other party to respond to the objection.